-In America, Australia and Canada a smile is common and generally accepted.
-Americans are well known for being open with their emotions and smiling is appropriate in both casual and formal situations to show happiness or respect.
-Unlike America, the Japanese culture is not as open to smiling but focus more on the way the eyes look rather than focusing on the mouth.
+In America, Australia and Canada, a smile is common and generally accepted.
+Americans are well known for being open with their emotions, and smiling is appropriate in both casual and formal situations to show happiness or respect.
+Unlike America, the Japanese culture is not as open to smiling, and the focus is more on the way the eyes look rather than the mouth.
 Japanese people tend to smile as a way of covering up when they are upset with someone.

 In some cultures, one shows respect by taking things seriously and by behaving formally.
 Constant smiling can be taken as a sign of dishonesty, secrecy and hiding your real emotions.
-For example, in Russia, Argentina and India constantly smiling can make people think that you have done something wrong, you are trying to cheat them or you are avoiding punishment.
-All Russians know the saying: “The laugh without reason – is the sign of stupidity”.
-So when a Russian smiles at you, it means that they really care about you or they are in a genuinely good mood.
+For example, in Argentina and India constantly smiling can make people think that you have done something wrong, you are trying to cheat them or you are avoiding punishment.

 Finally, it’s important to remember that, from a cultural point of view, smiling is not necessarily a key indicator of happiness.
-The World Happiness Report ranked Finland, Norway, Denmark, Iceland and Switzerland as the happiest countries in the world, however, they are not particularly smiling cultures.
-Instead, the Nordic people and the Finns especially are emotionally introverted.
+The World Happiness Report ranked Finland, Denmark and Switzerland as the happiest countries in the world, however, they are not particularly known as smiling cultures.
+Instead, the Nordic people and the Finns especially, are emotionally introverted.
 They rarely rank highly on expressions of joy or anger but rather happiness is about living a reserved, balanced and resilient life.

-As this year’s theme for International Day of Happiness is Happier Together, we wish you a wonderful day and let’s continue to focus on what we have in common, rather than what divides us.
+We wish you a wonderful day, and let’s continue to focus on what we have in common, rather than what divides us.